Street art and the fight to resist gentrification in Puerto Rico

 In favor of visibility, the Santurce-based women’s collective, Colectivo Morivivi, utilizes memory and imagination in their murals to resist a colonial narrative as imposed by the oversight board and recent tax acts furthering gentrification and the mass displacement of Boricuas.

-Painted in the aftermath of Maria, Colectivo Morivivi’s two part piece, “Ellos se van con el éxodo aunque no se quieren ir,” resides in Springfield, Massachusetts as two murals in conversation with one another.
-Following 2017’s hurricane Maria, the population of Puerto Rico declined by 11.8 percent, according to the Center for Puerto Rican Studies at Hunter College.
-Subjected to a prolonged electricity outage, the grotesque mismanagement of FEMA aid and severe neglect by the Trump Administration, Puerto Ricans escaped to the U.S. as climate refugees seeking solace from the devastation.
+Painted in the aftermath of Maria, Colectivo Morivivi’s two-part piece, “Ellos se van con el éxodo aunque no se quieren ir,” resides in Springfield, Massachusetts as two murals in conversation with one another.

 In the first mural, four girls stand looking to the sky at an unseen airplane that has taken flight to the states.
 Swirling in the foam of the ocean reads the message: “Ellos se van con el éxodo aunque no se quieren ir.”